 If you feel about ready to give up on your own resolution, try rethinking them into more manageable and achievable steps.
 Here are some great tips that will help you keep going and achieve the results you really want.

 When losing weight it’s important not to restrict yourself too much and to give your body what it craves by making educated choices about your food.
 If you’re craving a takeaway, then Chinese food is by far one of the best options.
 Considered the healthiest cuisine in the world, opt for a stir-fry dish containing bok choy, steamed fish and vegetables or, alternatively, chop suey.
-Take a look here and find the healthy options on your local menu.
 Of course, there are certain things to avoid when choosing from the menu.
 BBQ spare ribs, fried rice and sweet and sour chicken are all full of fat and definitely ones to avoid if you’re trying to lose weight.
 Sweet and sour chicken in particular, contains over 1,000 calories per serving due deep-frying and added sugary sauce.

 Often people give up on their weight-related resolutions because they don’t have a specific plan in place that will enable them to achieve their goal.
 It’s a good idea to set yourself achievable weekly goals as well as your overall target.
 For example, going to a fitness class every Wednesday or eating an extra portion of vegetables with dinner are targets to aim for right away and as you achieve each one, it’ll really spur you onto reaching that final goal.